 Individual differences also affect how background music affects cognitive functioning.
 One of the most obvious differences is how music may differentially affect people who have music training (musicians) and those who are not musically trained (non-musicians).
 The literature shows that if music is going to have an impact on a particular cognitive task, musicians will be more negatively affected than non-musicians.
 Aheadi, et al (2010) found that Mozart music helped non-musicians perform a mental rotation task when the same music had no effect on musicians, while Patston and Tippett (2011) found that classically trained musicians did worse than non-musicians on a language comprehension task when listening to classical music.
 Yang, et al (2016) explored this topic further and investigated whether training type and music type interacted to affect cognitive performance.
-They found that a musician’s performance was most affected on three cognitive tasks (arithmetic, verbal fluency, problem solving) when they listened to music featuring the instrument on which they were trained than when they listened to music involving other instruments.
+They found that a musician’s performance was most affected on three cognitive tasks (arithmetic, verbal fluency, problem solving) when they listened to music featuring the instrument on which they were trained compared to when they listened to music involving other instruments.
 Despite the research comparing task performance of musicians and non-musicians, there are no studies that investigate what it is about musical training that causes these task performance differences to occur.
 Exploring how musicians and non-musicians process music as they listen may help understand why musicians and non-musicians perform differently on cognitive tasks in the presence of music.

 As discussed previously, the hypothesis for why the serial nature of language interferes with tasks that require serial processing has to do with the brain’s ability to organize incoming serial information from multiple sources.
 Something similar may be occurring in the case of musicians and background music.
 Musicians spend years learning to recognize the intricate details of a piece of music.
 In music, different notes have different roles similar to how, in language, words play specific roles in a sentence (verbs, adjectives, etc.).
-With training, a musician can not only detect features of the music an untrained listener would not hear, but also understand how the structure of a series of notes are assembled to produce a piece of music.
+With training, a musician can not only detect features of the music an untrained listener would not hear, but a trained musician also understands how the structure of a series of notes are assembled to produce a piece of music.
 To a musician, the music may be a type of language requiring serial processing where previous musical information must be kept in memory to make sense of incoming information.
 This interpretation fits with the hypothesis that it is the serial nature of the irrelevant sound that is important for producing negative effects on cognitive tasks (Banbury et al., 2001).
 Non-musicians, who are not trained to listen and understand the structure the music, process the music holistically (Bever & Chiarello, 2016) and are therefore not as affected by the serial nature of music when concurrently performing a task.